greenelab/deep-review/sections/04_study.md

 further improved TFBS predictive accuracy.
 Due to the motif-driven nature of the TFBS task, most architectures have been convolution-based [@tag:Zeng2016_convolutional].
-While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different.
+While many models for TFBS prediction resemble computer vision and NLP tasks, it is important to note that DNA sequence tasks are fundamentally different.
 Thus the models should be adapted from traditional deep learning models in order to account for such differences.
 For example, motifs may appear in either strand of a DNA sequence, resulting in two different forms of the motif (forward and reverse complement) due to complementary base pairing.
 To handle this issue, specialized reverse complement convolutional models share parameters to find motifs in both directions [@tag:Shrikumar2017_reversecomplement].

 Despite these advances, several challenges remain.
 First, because the inputs (ChIP-seq measurements) are continuous and most current algorithms are designed